Tyler Rodgers / Build Log

 This makes the knowledge base easier to maintain while I’m actively working on the server.
 Instead of SSHing in every time I want to record a recovery note, service detail, backup reminder, or command reference, I can now add it from Discord.

-Knowledge Base Discord Bot Documentation Automation Self-hostedBarndoor knowledge notes added
+Knowledge Base Discord Bot Documentation Automation Self-hostedJune 4, 2026

 Added a local Barndoor knowledge folder and new Discord commands that let the bot return and search project-specific infrastructure notes.